tweag/python-monorepo-example/2017-08-14-inline-java.md

 `jvm`.

-You might have noticed that in our examples we are creating references to java objects, yet this references are never explicitly destroyed.
+You might have noticed that in our examples we are creating references to Java objects, yet this references are never explicitly destroyed.
 In a future post we will see how to manage them.